What’s the Big Idea?

 “We presented each lecturer with a challenge,” said Peter Hopkins, Co-Founder of The Floating University and President of Big Think. ”’Tell us everything a non-professional needs to know about your subject in less than 60 minutes.’
 As a result, our video lectures are highly focused, and rich in content, animation and graphics that make knowledge come alive.
 It is like reading a 600-page book in one hour.”

 This blog is meant to keep you updated on the latest Floating University developments.
 Stay tuned for more on The Floating University, its lecturers, courses, and offerings.
-To learn more about The Floating University, review the Great Big Ideas syllabus, and access selected videos from the lecture series, visit: www.floatinguniversity.com.
+To watch all 12 lectures in The Floating University series, visit Big Think on YouTube.